guardian/engineering-performance-framework/README.md

         <li>Regularly provides mentoring and guidance to colleagues and has become known for this. </li>
         <li>Undertakes departmental activities which uphold our departmental or engineering culture.</li>
         <li>Ensures the opinions of others in their team are heard and that decisions are made by consensus.</li>
+        <li>Participates in some activity which aims to improve the inclusivity of our department.</li>
       </ul>
     </td>
   </tr>